mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

 The steps to load test a feature include:
  - Writing new load testing actions to mattermost-load-test-ng.
  - Testing the changes locally.
- - Testing the changes in terraform: its purpose is to load-test under a heavier load/dataset.
+ - Testing the changes in terraform: its purpose is to load-test with a larger dataset.
  - Analyse load-test results.
  - Getting the changes merged to the load-test repository, so the release manager can test the same changes for unexpected behavior during upcoming releases.